Underwear: 1930s and 1940s

 Modern men's underpants were largely an invention of the 1930s.
 On 19 January 1935, Coopers Inc. sold the world's first briefs in Chicago.
 Designed by an "apparel engineer" named Arthur Kneibler, briefs dispensed with leg sections and had a Y-shaped overlapping fly.
 The company dubbed the design the "Jockey" since it offered a degree of support that had previously only been available from the jockstrap.
 Jockey briefs proved so popular that over 30,000 pairs were sold within three months of their introduction.
 Coopers, renaming their company Jockey decades later, sent its "Mascul-line" plane to make special deliveries of "masculine support" briefs to retailers across the US.
 In 1938, when jockeys were introduced in the UK, they sold at the rate of 3,000 a week, given the moniker Y-fronts there.

 In this decade, companies also began selling buttonless drawers fitted with an elastic waistband.
 These were the first true boxer shorts, which were named for their resemblance to the shorts worn by professional fighters.
 Scovil Manufacturing introduced the snap fastener at this time, which became a popular addition to various kinds of undergarments.

-Women of the 1930s brought the corset back, now called the "girdle".
-The garment lacked the whalebone and metal supports and usually came with a brassiere (now usually called a "bra") and attached garters.

-In 1933, Henrik Natvig Brun, a commandant in the Norwegian army, invented the first Brynje thermal String vest, as Norwegian King’s Guard cold season clothing, in development since 1921, repurposing two fishing nets, previously used to catch herring, and made into a shirt for trapping air close to the skin which would provide insulation.
+In 1933, Henrik Natvig Brun, a commandant in the Norwegian army, introduced the first Brynje open-mesh "string vest" as Norwegian King's Guard cold-season clothing, in development since 1921, using fishing netting to make a vest providing insulation by trapping air close to the skin.
 A cellular cloth based on the same principle had been patented in 1896 under the trade name Aertex.

 During World War II, elastic waistbands and metal snaps gave way once again to button fasteners due to rubber and metal shortages.
 Undergarments were harder to find as well, since soldiers abroad had priority to obtain them.
 The Special Operations Executive issued a string vest to agents that could be used as rope.
 By the end of the war, Jockey and Hanes remained the industry leaders in the US, but Cluett, Peabody and Company made a name for itself when it introduced a preshrinking process called "Sanforization", invented by Sanford Cluett in 1933, which came to be licensed by most major manufacturers.

-Meanwhile, some women adopted the corset once again, now called the "waspie" for the wasp-shaped waistline it gave the wearer.
+During the 1930s, structured undergarments for women were maintained, now called the "girdle".
+Girdles continued to be worn in various forms throughout the period, usually lacked whalebone and metal supports, and were often worn with a brassiere.
+Girdles often had attached garters, which were used to hold up stockings.
+During World War II, some women adopted the corset once again, now called the "waspie" for the wasp-shaped waistline it gave the wearer.
 Many women began wearing the strapless bra as well, which gained popularity for its ability to push the breasts up and enhance cleavage.